“You’ll never find peace of mind until you listen to your heart.” George Michael

 This is the way of it when a marriage is ending, where one person wants it and the other does not.
 We are forced to choose between:

+If she chooses to remain in the marriage to quell the fears of her husband and avoid disrupting the family to maintain the peace, she will endure her own inner conflict.
 Those voices in her mind on auto-play, “This isn’t right…why doesn’t my happiness matter…why can’t you be stronger?”

 If she chooses to honor herself and her decision to leave the marriage, she will eventually reach a place of inner peace, but it will cause a great deal of outer conflict to those around her that she loves and cares about.

 Often when women are facing this decision, I see them wrestle for months or years, hoping they can convince their husbands that their decision to end the marriage is the right one.
-What they’re doing is trying to find the magical place where they get to have both inner peace and no outer conflict.
+What they’re doing is trying to find the magical place of where they get to have both inner peace and no outer conflict.

 Except that place doesn’t exist.